mseifert9/Javascript-Slideshow/readme.md

 <a href="/img-demo/screenshot-slideshow-draggable-custom-background.jpg"><img src="/img-demo/screenshot-slideshow-draggable-custom-background.jpg" height="400"></a>
 </div>

-## Demo, Slideshow Maker, and Settings Code Generator
-slideshow-demo.php gives an interface for choosing all options (except where noted below)

 ### The Files:
+###### slideshow-demo.php
+ - Gives an interface for choosing all options (except where noted above in the Other Options section)
+ - Will also generate the settings code to pass to the slideshow object
 ###### slideshow.js
  - the main slideshow library
 ###### slideshow.css.php